-Syrian troops clear Bedouin fighters from Suwayda, declare end to clashes
+Syria clears fighters from Druze city of Suwayda, declares halt to clashes

 Israeli intervention

-The fighting broke out last week when the abduction of a Druze truck driver on a public highway set off a series of revenge attacks, and resulted in tribal fighters from all over the country streaming into Suwayda in support of the Bedouin community there.
+The fighting broke out last week when the abduction of a Druze truck driver on a public highway set off a series of revenge attacks and resulted in tribal fighters from all over the country streaming into Suwayda in support of the Bedouin community there.

 The clashes drew in Syrian government troops, too.

-Israel also intervened in the conflict on Wednesday, carrying out heavy air attacks on Suwayda and Syria’s capital, Damascus, claiming it was to protect the Druze after leaders of the minority group accused government forces of abuses against them.
+Israel also intervened in the conflict on Wednesday, carrying out heavy air attacks on Suwayda and Syria’s capital, Damascus, claiming it was to protect the Druze community after leaders of the minority group accused government forces of abuses against them.

-The fighting has claimed the lives of at least 260 people and wounded 1,700 others, according to the Syrian Ministry of Health.
-Other groups, however, put the figure at more than 900 killed.
+At least 260 people have been killed in the fighting, and 1,700 others have been wounded, according to the Syrian Ministry of Health.
+Other groups, however, put the figure at more than 900 victims.

-It is the latest challenge to the control of al-Sharaa’s government, which took over after rebel groups toppled President Bashar al-Assad in December.
+The fighting is the latest challenge to al-Sharaa’s government, which took over after toppling President Bashar al-Assad in December.

 Al-Sharaa, in a televised statement on Saturday, called on all parties to lay down arms and help the government restore peace.

-“While we thank the [Bedouin] clans for their heroic stance we call on them to adhere to the ceasefire and follow the orders of the state,” he said.
-“All should understand this moment requires unity and full cooperation so we can overcome these challenges and preserve our country from foreign interference and internal sedition.”
+“While we thank the [Bedouin] clans for their heroic stance, we call on them to adhere to the ceasefire and follow the orders of the state,” he said.
+“All should understand this moment requires unity and full cooperation, so we can overcome these challenges and preserve our country from foreign interference and internal sedition.”

 He condemned Israel’s intervention in the unrest, saying it “pushed the country into a dangerous phase that threatened its stability”.

-Following the president’s call, Bedouin groups confirmed leaving the city of Suwayda.
+After the president’s call, Bedouin groups confirmed leaving the city of Suwayda.

 “Following consultations with all members of Suwayda’s clans and tribes, we have decided to adhere to the ceasefire, prioritise reason and restraint, and allow the state’s authorised institutions the space to carry out their responsibilities in restoring security and stability,” they said in a statement.